reyyanbereka2010-dotcom/DeenPlus/README.md

-A iOS Islamic prayer app built with SwiftUI.
+A offline iOS Islamic prayer app made with SwiftUI.

 ---